Build or Buy?

 Building a brand new home

-- Benefit from the latest construction technologies and codes, such as engineer-designed foundations, soil tests and house frames that allow for movement based on soil types and weather variations.
+- Building technologies and methods improve over time.
+Your home will be built with the latest innovations, including engineer-designed foundations, soil tests, and house frames that allow for movement based on soil types and weather variations.

-- Hickinbotham offers a 25-year structural guarantee on new homes, and many of the products within the home are covered by warranties and guarantees.
+- Hickinbotham offers a 25-year structural guarantee on new homes, and many products within them are covered by warranties and guarantees – so your home will be built to stand the test of time.

-- Building in a new estate can make good financial sense, and depending on the area, can often generate an excellent return on investment.
+- Building a new home in a prime development makes great financial sense.
+Over time, your home can generate an excellent return on investment.

 Buying an established home

-- What you see is sometimes not what you get.
-Latent defects are often hard to detect, so inspect homes with a keen eye.
+- What you see may not be what you get.
+Some building faults are hard to detect if you don’t know what to look for, so inspect with a keen eye.

-- Check the structural integrity of the home as many older dwellings suffer from sagging roofs, cracked foundations, uneven floors and walls and wood rot.
+- A solid home has structural integrity.
+But many older homes suffer from sagging roofs, cracked foundations, uneven floors and walls and wood rot.
+It’s best to get an engineer’s report before you buy.